tschumaker/Maya-Animation-Samples/Readme.txt

 Welcome to Alannah github,

+Here contains examples of my Maya work (3d modeling, voice dub and animation) and Web Design (minipulation of templetes, angluar example and javascript.

-Here contains a few examples of my Maya work.
-Please click the Download Zip button on the upper right to download my Maya example.
+To veiw the Maya examoles please click the Download Zip button on the upper right to download my Maya example.